-Why should I use geospatial technology when relocating?
+Why should I use geospatial technology when planning my office relocation?

 Finding new talent can be time consuming and expensive.
 When considering locations for your office move, staff retention is an important factor.
 The move will most likely affect staff commute times and costs.
 Geospatial technology can help you plan for these changes.

-By mapping the move using the geospatial technology you can:
+By mapping your move using geospatial technology you can: